 I would add another factor derived from the self concept model.
 This factor is the degree to which the decision maker’s social identity is tied to the claimant in question (identification), or the degree to which the decision maker personally identifies with the claimant’s interest.

 We are fond of the term ethical or moral dilemmas to refer to intrapersonal conflicts involving our interests, values and various ethical codes.
-Here is a partical list of some of the sources of ethical conflicts.
+Here is a partial list of some of the sources of ethical conflicts.
 These conflicts are sometimes discussed on the concept of moral-expediant conflict or want versus should conflict (see Bazerman, Tenbrunsel & Wade-Benzoni, 1998).

 Personal values and social values